Jasrat: Early life

 Little is known about the early life of Jasrat Khokhar.
-He first came to prominence during the invasion of Tamerlane in 1398–99.
+He first came to prominence during the invasion of Timur in 1398–99.
 Jasrat Khokhar opposed him with a force of 2,000 at river Sutlej between Tulamba and Dipalpur, but was defeated and made captive, later being taken to Samarkand.
 Shaikha Khokhar was also killed by Tamerlane when he captured Lahore.
 Timur then proceeded to sack Delhi, and brutally massacred its citizens.

-Jasrat Khokhar managed to escape and returned to Punjab after Tamerlane died in 1405.
+Jasrat Khokhar managed to escape and returned to Punjab after Timur died in 1405.
 With the alliance of sultan Sikandar Shah Miri of Kashmir, he re-established his control over northern Punjab.
 He was sent by Sultan Sikander to sack the city of Jammu during the reign of its Raja, Pala Deo (Pala Dev), and spent the next few years quietly, consolidating his control over Bhimber and Pothohar.

 Military campaigns

 Battle of Thanna (1420)

 In 1420, a civil war erupted between Sultan of Kashmir, Ali Shah and the claimant to throne Shahi Khan.
 Ali Shah defeated Shahi Khan with the help of Bhim Dev, Raja of Jammu and his father-in-law, and expelled him from Kashmir.
 Shahi Khan went to Sialkot to ask Jasrat for help, who decided to support him.
 Hearing this, Ali Shah marched with his army to Sialkot.
 The two sides met at Thanna and in the ensuing battle, Ali Shah's army was routed and he was himself killed by Jasrat.
 This battle greatly increased the prestige and wealth of Jasrat.
 When the allied army reached Srinagar, dispute occurred between Shahi Khan and Jasrat as the latter intended to annex Kashmir into his own kingdom.
 Ultimately, both reached a friendship treaty according to which Shahi Khan would supply money and men to Jasrat for his conquest of Punjab.
 (Note: According to the Kashmiri historian Srivara, Jasrat had decided to annex Kashmir into his own kingdom but the vizier of former sultan, Muhammad Magisi revealed his intents, and Jasrat returned to Sialkot (Charak 1985).)
 With the help of Jasrat, Shahi Khan was enthroned as sultan Zain-ul-Abidin.